 Big-box memorial companies offer wide selection but often at higher total costs.
 Marketplace sellers can be affordable but come with quality and communication risks.
 Direct-to-consumer workshops offer the most transparent pricing and personal attention, especially when engraving is included.

-SilkStone Memorials offers 28x16x3in Himalayan granite flat markers starting at $899 with free custom engraving, digital proofing, and insured shipping to all 50 states.
+SilkStone Memorial offers 28x16x3in Himalayan granite flat markers starting at $599 with free custom engraving, digital proofing, and insured shipping to all 48 states.
 Browse our collection or read our complete headstone cost guide to understand what you should expect to pay in 2026.